vinayvis821/TipCalculator/README.md

 Java, and will then move to swift and be finished before the end of 2020.

 ## Thank you for reading
-If you like what you see, and would like to track this project's development, please consider hitting the watch button.
+If you like what you see, and would like to track this project's development, please consider hitting the watch button or give it a star.
 Updates will be posted regularly.

 _-vinayvis821_